aspectran/aspectran.github.io/_pages/en/docs/aspectow/configuration-guide.md

 The core behavior and business logic of the application are controlled through configuration files in the `/config` directory.
 The `aspectran-config.apon` file serves as the starting point for configuration, defining both context and web-related settings.

-- **`aspectran-config.apon`**: Specifies the framework's basic operational parameters and the location of context rule files like `root-context.xml`, where Beans and Translets are defined.
+- **`aspectran-config.apon`**: Specifies the framework's basic operational parameters and the location of context rule files like `aspectran-rules.xml`, where Beans and Translets are defined.
-- **`root-context.xml`**: Defines all elements that constitute the application's actual logic, such as database connections, service Beans, and common Aspects.
+- **`aspectran-rules.xml`**: Defines all elements that constitute the application's actual logic, such as database connections, service Beans, and common Aspects.

 For all the details about application context configuration and a description of each item, please refer to the main configuration guide document.